9 minute read

 What makes Aceni special?

-Aceni is a unique multichannel communication system that automates, controls and delivers your outbound customer documents so you can achieve digital transformation in weeks.
+Aceni is a unique multichannel communication system that automates, controls, and delivers your outbound customer documents, enabling you to achieve digital transformation in weeks.
 But what makes Aceni so special?

 • Quicky to deploy – it can be accessed securely online, giving you instant access to upgrades and no software to install